-Both talking to your children about and searching for hunger books can challenging.
+Both talking to your children about and searching for hunger books can be challenging.
 Below are the top ten picture books to help children understand hunger.

 . . .